aws-neuron/aws-neuron-sdk/docs-rtd/release-notes/README.rst

 ------------------

 1. This update continues to support the torch-neuron version of PyTorch 1.5.1 for backwards compatibility.
+2. As Python 3.5 reached end-of-life in October 2020, and many packages including TorchVision and Transformers have stopped support for Python 3.5, we will begin to stop supporting Python 3.5 for frameworks, starting with PyTorch-Neuron version :ref:`neuron-torch-11170` in this release.
+You can continue to use older versions with Python 3.5.

 November 17, 2020 Release
 ^^^^^^^^^^^^^^^^^^^^^^^^^